 Waste Pesticide Disposal Program

-In 2017, the waste pesticide disposal program will occur in District 1, the western third of Montana.
-Collections will be held the week of Sept.
-19-22.
+In 2018, the waste pesticide disposal program will occur in District 2, the central third of Montana.
+Collections will be held from September 18-21.

 All licensed pesticide applicators within the district will receive information and pre-registration forms by mail in July.
 Other interested parties (unlicensed pesticide applicators, members of the general public) can obtain registration forms from the department, department website or from MSU county extension agents.